Cranbrook Newsletter - 2025 Term 3 Week 6

 👍PBL - Positive Behaviour for Learning👍

-Last week, our PBL was about showing self respect, courtesy & pride.
+Last week, our PBL was about encouraging and supporting others.

-This week, we looked at being an Up-Stander!
+This week, we looked at being Determined to Improve!

 Below is the 'for families' poster of our lessons, which gives you a chance to continue these conversations at home and possibly apply them to your daily family life.